 Mr. Morico also has broad experience in patent portfolio development and management and in counseling clients in intellectual property-related transactions, including the acquisition and sale of IP-related assets, the licensing of those assets and the formation of joint ventures.

-He had the honor of representing a consortium of Malaysian companies investigating various technologies for development in Malaysia in a project initiated by the Malaysian prime minister.
-Mr. Morico also has experience testifying in connection with his representation of clients before the United States Patent and Trademark Office and in connection with the rendering of legal opinions.
+Mr. Morico has experience testifying on behalf of his clients in connection with his representation of them before the United States Patent and Trademark Office and in the rendering of legal opinions.

 He is also involved in shaping patent policy and legislation in his role as the Patent Division Chair of the Intellectual Property Section of the American Bar Association and has advised the Biden transition team on IP-related issues.